 Election of Directors.
-There is no cumulative voting in the election of our directors.
 The affirmative vote of a plurality of all of the votes cast in person or by proxy at a meeting at which a quorum is present is necessary for the election of a director.
 The election of directors is a "non-routine" proposal.
-Therefore, abstentions and broker non-votes, if any, will not be counted as votes cast and will have no effect on the result of the vote, although they will be considered present for the purpose of determining the presence of a quorum.
+Therefore, abstentions, broker non-votes and withhold votes, if any, will not be counted as votes cast and will have no effect on the result of the vote.

 Ratification of Appointment of Independent Registered Public Accounting Firm.
-The affirmative vote of a majority of all of the votes cast in person or by proxy at a meeting at which a quorum is present is required to ratify the appointment of Grant Thornton to serve as the Company's independent registered public accounting firm.
+The affirmative vote of a majority of all of the votes cast in person or by proxy at a meeting at which a quorum is present is required to ratify the appointment of Grant Thornton to serve as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2019.
 Abstentions will not be included in determining the number of votes cast and, as a result, will not have any effect on the result of the vote.
-The ratification of the appointment of Grant Thornton as our independent registered public accounting firm is a "routine" proposal, so broker non-votes may be counted as votes cast.
-Therefore, if a record stockholder does not provide its broker, bank or nominee with voting instructions, then such broker, bank or nominee will be able to vote the stockholder's shares on his, her or its behalf.
+The ratification of the appointment of Grant Thornton as our independent registered public accounting firm is a "routine" proposal, so broker non-votes will be counted as votes cast.
+Therefore, if a record stockholder does not provide its broker, bank or other nominee with voting instructions, then such broker, bank or other nominee will be able to vote the stockholder's shares on his, her or its behalf.